Division of Criminal Justice

 The Division of Criminal Justice is the agency within the Executive branch of government responsible for investigating and prosecuting all criminal matters, both in adult and juvenile courts, in the State of Connecticut.
 The agency also represents the state in all appellate, post-trial and post-conviction proceedings arising from the prosecution of criminal matters.

 The public can confidentially report allegations of corruption at the state and local levels of government through the Division=s "tip line."
 Calls to the toll-free number, 1-888-742-2726, are processed by the Public Integrity Bureau in the Office of the Chief State's Attorney.
-The Atip line@ received over 200 calls in the last year.
+The Atip line@ received 23 calls in the last year.